SmokeVLG/Stardog/README.md

 New BSD License
 -------------------------------------------------------------
-Copyright (c) 2012, Ron Michael Zettlemoyer
+Copyright (c) 2012, Ron Michael Zettlemoyer.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without